burespe1/semantic-dictionary/drafts/DR_EU_2022-670/road-network-links-and-their-physical-attributes-road-width.md

 subcategory: Road network links and their physical attributes
 ---

-**Road network links and their physical attributes – _road width_:** the minimum information required for indicating the width of a road network’s links.
 >This information is addressed as encompassing in a discretized and systematic manner the width of various (maintained) components of the road surface, including driving lanes, hard shoulders, medians, parking space, and the roadside.[^1]

 > NOTE: Driving lanes, according to ETSI TS 102 894-2, are counted from the inside border of the road excluding the hardshoulder.